 A company must make two payments of CIT: (i) at mid-year and (ii) at year-end.
-The mid-year or half-year tax is calculated on an estimated 50% of the full-year tax basis and the half-year CIT form must be filed and the estimated taxes remitted within two months of the end of the first six months of the accounting period.
+The mid-year or half-year tax is calculated on an estimated 50% of the full-year tax basis, and taxpayers must file the half-year CIT form and the estimated taxes within two months of the end of the first six months of the accounting period.
 If the estimated profit forecast is lower by 25% of the actual year-end profit, the company will be subject to a monthly surcharge of 1.5% plus the outstanding tax amount.